jeffgreco13/filament-breezy/README.md

 ## Usage

+### Routing

+*IMPORTANT NOTE*
+Breezy uses the default Laravel Auth routes, such as `password.request` and `password.reset` in order to deliver a seamless experience with Laravel Auth.
+If you are using Jetstream, Breeze, or another plugin that uses the default auth routes then you may experience unexpected behaviour.

 ### Customizing Password Rules

 The registration, my profile and password reset forms use the same set of password validation rules.
 You can add new rules to the array from the filament-breezy.php config file: